Financial Services Guide (FSG)

 QuietGrowth can undertake trades pursuant to client instructions (non-discretionary), or manage such investments on their behalf (discretionary) utilising a comprehensive range of financial products and services.

-QuietGrowth has been authorised by HLK as a Authorised Representative to provide financial services.
-As the licensee, HLK is responsible for the advice you receive from QuietGrowth.
+QuietGrowth has been authorised by the licensee as an Authorised Representative to provide financial services.
+As the licensee, Bespoke Portfolio is responsible for the advice you receive from QuietGrowth.

 The details of your Authorised Representative are: